 In September of the student’s senior year, the remaining one-third of the students are notified that they have made it to the semifinalist competition.
 The organization makes a strong effort to qualify students in a national capacity so at this point of the process, the competition becomes regional.
 Let me explain, semifinalists will be the top scorers based on the state they reside in.
 If you are in a state that is highly competitive, it might be harder to get to that semifinalist position.
 If you are in a state that has a lower index number, your chances might be better to get that top position.

-In order to become a finalist, a student must fulfill the requirements which they will receive from the organization when they find out they are a semifinalist.
+In order to have finalist standing, a student must fulfill the requirements which they will receive from the organization when they find out they are a semifinalist and also have the highest scores in their region.
 Here is a copy of the requirements so you can view everything directly.
-In February of the student’s senior year, of the 16,000 semifinalists chosen, there is one more narrowing down process to 15,000 students and those are the students that are recognized as finalists.
-The students and their school’s top officials will be notified that they made it to the final stages of the competition which is called the winner selection.
+In February of the student’s senior year, of the 16,000 semifinalists chosen, there is one more narrowing down the process to 15,000 students and those are the students that are recognized as finalists.
+The high school seniors and their high school principal will be notified that they made it to the final stages of the competition which is called the winner selection.

 This is it, this is the final step of the competition and usually takes place around March of the senior year of high school.
 Students from the finalist category are narrowed down by a committee to about 7600 students who are deemed with the prestigious honor of being a national merit finalist award winners.
 Now, the title is WAY more important to students than the prizes themselves.
 Students are awarded only a nominal scholarship of $2500 from the organization which doesn’t sound like a lot in the grand scheme of things.
 Let’s face it, the scholarship money is only the cherry on top of the already lucrative cake!
 With our students, we are able to leverage the honor and title alone for millions of dollars in scholarships from colleges across the country.
 There is a whole strategy, one that so many students don’t know about.
 If you are one of the lucky finalists chosen and don’t know how to effectively use this for college admissions or funding, please contact our organization for a free consultation.
 There are so many wonderful opportunities that aren’t well known that you might be passing up.

-Let’s go over one of the schools that you might not know about that gives an incredible financial package for national merit finalists ONLY.
+Let’s go over one of the schools that you might not know about that gives incredible merit scholarship awards for national merit finalists ONLY.
 The University of Oklahoma often boasts that they have the highest number of National Merit Finalists attending their university.
 Although I don’t know the exact statistics, I’m sure they are telling the truth.
 I will give you a little secret as to why they have so many attend their university…….
 THEY BUY THEM.
 Here is a breakdown of what you get if you choose to go to the University of OK as a National Merit Finalist:

 This is why we stress the importance of the PSAT and the National Merit Competition.
-The nominal $2500 assistance isn’t the big opportunity.
-It is the $100,000+ in scholarships offered at different universities around the country that makes all the preparation and hard work worth it!
+The nominal $2500 assistance (there is no scholarship application for these one-time awards) isn’t THE BIG financial aid opportunity.
+It is the $100,000+ in full-ride scholarships and Ivy league admissions for incoming freshmen offered at different universities around the country that makes all the preparation and hard work worth it!
 People often ask if training and practicing for the National Merit Finalist spot is worth it and our short answer is YES.
 We also stress that it isn’t everything when it comes to college opportunities so students need to put everything in perspective.
 It is worth preparing but if you don’t get one of the final spots, it is definitely not the end of the road for you either.
 Many students put so much emphasis on this recognition and they often let their grades and SAT/ACT scores suffer because of it.
 This is also not a good strategy.
 It is all about balance and a proper strategy.

-- Start early with your preparation.
+- Test takers- start early with your preparation.
 If you can, begin taking the PSAT your Freshman and Sophomore year for practice.

 - Get enrolled in a structured prep course (it doesn’t have to be specific to just PSAT, it can cover ALL 3 tests for timing sake) and take a few SATs for record to get familiar with the questions.
 As most of you know, PSAT and SAT have the same test writers so you can get a good understanding of their writing styles and practice.

 - Don’t stress.
-This competition is not the deciding factor on whether you will get into college or be awarded scholarships.
-It increases opportunities but it is not the only way into college.
+This competition is not the deciding factor on whether you will get into college, be awarded scholarships, nor is it an indicator of the kind of college students you will become.
+It increases opportunities and special scholarships but it is not the only way into college.

 - Look at the requirements early to make sure you are going to be an ideal candidate for the committee.